During a 37-year career in law enforcement, Tim Morgan saw more than his share of high-speed police pursuits that ended badly.

 But a USA TODAY review last September of police reports and internal documents, court records, police-car videos and news accounts based on police statements found that the NHTSA overlooked at least 101 such deaths in 2013 – understating the total by at least 31 percent.

-The number of injuries is likely triple the number of fatalities from police chases, Morgan said.
+The number of injuries is likely to triple the number of fatalities from police chases, Morgan said.

 There’s no requirement that law enforcement agencies report chases, he said, which makes calculating the total cost in lives and damages difficult.